Code-Institute-Submissions/Chalk-and-Sawdust/README.md

 I have used different resources for images and my logo, I'll list all below:

-- [Logo Pony](https://www.logopony.com/) for the logo design and stationary
+- [Canva](https://www.canva.com/) for the logo design
-- [Unsplash](https://unsplash.com) for all the images
+- [Pexels](https://www.pexels.com) for the textured red background image used across the site
-- [Font Awesome](https://fontawesome.com/6?next=%2Fstart) for the amazing icons used on this site
+- [Font Awesome](https://fontawesome.com/6?next=%2Fstart) for the downward arrow on the home page
-- [Am I Responsive](http://ami.responsivedesign.is/) for the cool image in the UX section
+- [Pixabay](https://pixabay.com/) for the rest of the images

 # Thanks to

 - Font awesome community for developing this great resource
 - Bootstrap crew for developing and maintaining such great library
 - jQuery developers for all the work and great documentation
-- Logo pony for the great service
+- Canva for the great service
-- Unsplash.com for the wonderful pictures
-- Microsoft for developing VScode and providing it free of charge
+- Pixabay and Pexels for creating such convenient resources of free use images

 # License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.

-Copyright 2020 Felipe Souza Alarcon.
+Copyright 2020 Joshua Connor Hunt.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: